microsoft/Acoustic-Perception-for-Virtual-AI-Agents/README.md

 [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

+## Notice

+Digital content in this repository is for demonstration purposes only.
+The content is directly accessible from the [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/en-US/store) and is subject to those terms.